“Caravan Chronicles” is written by Simon & occasionally Sue Barlow

 Caravan Chronicles was started in January 2012 about 6 months after Simon & Sue bought their first caravan and was intended as a simple blog about their first few months ‘learning’ to caravan.
 However, during the research into buying a caravan, it became clear that on caravan forums for every good answer to a question, there were at least ten bad answers and just as many on-line arguments!
 It seemed almost impossible to get straight answers to questions.
 Simon being eminently practical and still retaining that rare trait of ‘common sense’ started replying to some of the posts.
 He wrote the first guide ‘Understanding the Dynamics of Towing” one night … closely followed by a couple of other guides to post on a forum.
 However it seemed like starting a blog would be the way forward and Caravan Chronicles was born.
 In it’s first year (2012) it had just over 36,000 page visits.
 In 2014 it had over 336,000 page visits and in 2015 it had 1.26 million page visits making it the fastest growing blog in the market sector.

 “Simon P Barlow BSc MBCS CITP, was a professional photographer for a number of years before retiring (again).
-He began taking motor sport pictures in the early 80’s for car and bike magazines while at university and later moved on to aerial photography after gaining his pilots licence.
+He began taking motor sport pictures in the late 70’s for Go Karting, car and bike magazines while at university and years later moved on to do a bit of aerial photography after gaining his pilots licence.

-Being one of those unusual types that still like to develop, build and tinker with things, Simon is often involved in product testing… occasionally some of which he writes about.
+Being one of those unusual types that still likes to develop, build and tinker with things.
+He is often involved in product testing… occasionally some of which he writes about.

-In his spare time he designs, builds and installs wiring systems for small aircraft when asked and writes articles across a broad range of subjects.
+In his spare time he designs, builds and tweaks wiring systems for small aircraft.
+Occasionally when asked writes (by his own admission) not very good articles across a broad range of subjects.
 He is currently trying to write a book (several false starts!) about his and a friends flight round the world in a single engine Beech Bonanza airplane along with ten other aircraft in 2009.
 Simon holds both UK and American pilots licences with multi & IR ratings.

-Simon has been married for over 34 years to Sue who is the Chief Clinical Perfusion Scientist at a major private hospital in south Manchester.
+Simon has been married since 1983 to Sue who is the Chief Clinical Perfusion Scientist at a major private hospital in south Manchester.
 They both live just outside Manchester with their two Siamese cats – Henry & Oscar.

 You can contact Simon via email at “simon ‘at’ caravanchronicles.com“